 Best Shot mindfully engineers its products with state-of-the-art silicone technology and proteins, producing advanced conditioning that will:

-● Replace the sebum that was washed away with a silicone that repels dirt
+● Replace the sebum that was washed away with a superior silicone that repels dirt

 ● Rehydrate, bolster tensile strength, protecting from further brush and tool damage

-● Close (smooth) cuticle scales, which extends manageabilty
+● Close (smooth) cuticle scales, which extends manageability

 ● Safely release tangles, mats, and shedding